sanjay95/credential-issuance-kotlin/README.md

 # Affinidi Crdential Issuance (CIS) using  kotlin

-This is a reference app created to demonstarte integration of Affinidi CIS to Kotlin and springboot develoment framework.
+This is a reference backend app created to demonstarte integration of Affinidi CIS to Kotlin and springboot develoment framework.

 ## Prerequisite